Mattis44/FastCalendar/readme.md

 />
 ```

+## Customization

-You can customize the loading and error default components by using `components` prop:
+You can customize components by using `components` prop:

 ```javascript
 <FastCalendar